 The news follows a plea from ministers who have asked that football commentators do not ‘applaud’ players who return to the field following a blow to the head.
 MP Chris Bryant said that the culture of praising players is not helpful and along with other MPs he has written a report detailing the serious risks players are taking if they go back to play after sustaining concussion.

-Traumatic brain injuries can stem from a variety of incidents including a sports-related accident; a fall from a height at work or during a car collision.
+Traumatic brain injuries can stem from a variety of incidents including football accidents, sports-related accident; falls from a height at work or during a car collision.
 If the fault of your injury was because of another party then you could be able to make a successful personal injury claim.
 Call our experienced brain injury solicitors at First Personal Injury today on 0800 342 3206 for more information and advice.

 We’ll talk through the details of your claim over the phone, and then advise further!

 If we think you’ve got a valid claim, we’ll take care of everything else – quick & easy!